kongtianyi/alfred-timeconvertor/README.md

 # alfred-timestamp
-A alfred workflow to deal with timestamp convert, including i18n features.
+An alfred workflow that deal with timestamp convert, including i18n features.

 Workflow file are in the repo's root derictory, named `Timestamp I18N.alfredworkflow`.